Theodor

 voicing and the tonal quality of the

-instruments while Rita had over a
+instruments while Rita, over a lifetime,

-lifetime work with the financial
+worked with the financial details of

-services.
-The generational change in the
+generational change in the company did

-he stood faithfully every day and often
+stood faithfully every day, and often

-late into the evening in the workshop
+late into the evening, in the workshop

-where he prepared the pipes for the
+where he prepared pipes for their final

-final voicing.
-With extreme care he made
+voicing.
+With extreme care he made the

-the pipes ready for the final tonal
+pipes ready for the final tonal

-adjustment which took place in the
+adjustment which would take place in the

 church.